ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 ![r-cade apple](/blog/2021-09-08-one_day_with_racket/img/21-r-cade_apple.png)

-The recursion act as a loop here: until the coords are not blank, let's re-draw.
+The recursion act as a loop here: until the coords are not blank, let's retry.

 When it's ok, we get the result.
 We just make sure to draw one before the start, here we go.

 #### Collisions